Gumm2/quantization-project/README.md

 # LLM Quantization: Error, Outliers, and Hardware Performance

-This repository isolates the mathematical mechanics of quantization error by tracking how precision loss scales from synthetic PyTorch tensors up to real LLM layers and physical hardware execution.
+This repository studies how quantization error develops and scales, from synthetic PyTorch tensors to real LLM layers and hardware inference.

 ## Project Features

-* **Baseline Testing:** Custom INT8 and INT4 symmetric quantization built in PyTorch to isolate baseline error without framework overhead.
+* **Baseline Testing:** Custom INT8 and INT4 symmetric quantization built in PyTorch to measure baseline error without relying on quantization frameworks.
 * **Outlier Analysis:** Tracks how isolated extreme weights distort global scale factors and increase tensor-wide Mean Squared Error (MSE).
-* **Mitigation:** Implements block-wise scaling to localize and limit outlier distortion.
+* **Mitigation:** Implements group quantization to limit outlier distortion to smaller regions of a tensor.
 * **Real-Model Validation:** Evaluates error propagation across the core linear layers of TinyLlama-1.1B.
 * **Hardware Benchmarking:** GGUF inference speed profiling on an AMD Radeon RX 9070 XT (RDNA 4 architecture).

 ## Underlying Mathematics

-Symmetric quantization in this project relies on absolute tensor maximums to isolate baseline error sources.
+The baseline implementation uses symmetric max-based quantization.
 For a floating-point weight tensor $W$, the scale factor ($s$) is derived from the largest absolute weight:

 $$ s = \frac{\max(|W|)}{q_{\max}} $$